There's a quiet confusion at the heart of personal finance: the way banks talk about debt and the way you experience it are two different things.

 That might sound obvious, but it's surprisingly rare in finance tools.
 When debt is handled from the bank's perspective, payments can feel like they disappear into a void.
 When it's handled from yours, you can watch the balance shrink and your net worth grow.

 Small thing, maybe.
-But seeing progress clearly is one of the best motivators there is.
+But seeing progress clearly is one of the best motivators there is — and it's part of why we believe every number should be explained.